nickserv/danamccurdy.com/_posts/2017-07-19-reasons-for-gratitude.md

 and find something,
 somewhere,
 beyond our usual seeing,
-to inspire the joy
+to re-inspire
-of simply being.
+the joy of simply being.